SeanFenech/FLARE/README.md

 **FLARE** is a runtime verification tool designed to generate tamper-evident, immutable audit logs for system behavior during execution.
 It ensures that monitored systems remain compliant with regulatory and forensic requirements by embedding logging and monitoring directly into the runtime environment.

+The tool is intended for Linux environments and Java-based target applications.
 ---

 ## Key Features